k8snetworkplumbingwg/bond-cni/README.md

 ## Build

-It is recommended that Bond CNI be built with Go 1.7.5 which has been fully tested.
-Later versions of Go should also be compatible but have not been validated.
+It is recommended that Bond CNI be built with Go 1.12+ as dependencies are managed using go mod.

 - Build the source code to binary: